Dionysos4488/My-.CIA-Archive/README.md

 note:\
 I use a program that i found and barely know how it works.\
 I can just use it as-is to make .cia files.\
-If you want to know more about the program it is the New Super Ultimate Injector 3DS, using the debug build of beta 28.\
+If you want to know more about the program it is the New Super Ultimate Injector 3DS.\
+I am using the debug build of beta 28.\
 Download and learn more about it from here: https://www.gamebrew.org/wiki/New_Super_Ultimate_Injector_3DS\
 \
 \